-- Code of Civil Procedure ("CCP"): - §§ 128 subd. (a) and 187 (judicial powers to control litigation processes). - § 437c, (summary judgment of case and summary adjudication of claims or defenses). - § 437c(t) (summary adjudication of non-dispositive but trial-shortening issue or claim). - §§ 630.01-630.11 (voluntary expedited jury trials ("EJTs")). - §§ 630.20-630.30 (mandatory EJTs in limited civil cases). - Evidence Code. - § 320 (duties of judges to regulate the order of proof). - § 352 (discretion to exclude evidence based upon weighing listed factors including time). - § 765 (duties of judges to control examination of witnesses). - §§ 1520-1523 (secondary evidence rule; see also, Imwinkelried, et al., infra in this list). - Penal Code, § 1044 (duties of judges in criminal trials, including expeditiousness). - Probate Code: - § 800 (in probate cases, court has full powers of superior court, including CCP § 128). - § 1000 (civil rules of practice and CCP apply when Probate Code is silent). - § 4520(b) (in power of attorney probate cases, court has full powers of superior court).
+- Code of Civil Procedure ("CCP"):

+§§ 128 subd. (a) and 187 (judicial powers to control litigation processes).

+§ 437c, (summary judgment of case and summary adjudication of claims or defenses).

+§ 437c(t) (summary adjudication of non-dispositive but trial-shortening issue or claim).

+§§ 597; 597.5; 598 (discretion to order special defenses or other issues tried first).

+§§ 630.01-630.11 (voluntary expedited jury trials ("EJTs")).

+§§ 630.20-630.30 (mandatory EJTs in limited civil cases).

+§ 631.8 (motion for judgment upon one party's completion of evidence).

+- Evidence Code:

+§ 320 (duties of judges to regulate the order of proof).

+§ 352 (discretion to exclude evidence based upon weighing listed factors including time).

+§ 765 (duties of judges to control examination of witnesses).

+§§ 1520-1523 (secondary evidence rule; see also, Imwinkelried, et al., infra in this list).

-1 Last revised 7/24/18.
-The California Judicial Council and its staff, CJER, the California Judges' Association, all trial courts, the National Judicial College, the National Center for State Courts, and the NYU School of Law Civil Jury Project are all hereby authorized to reproduce, electronically distribute, or otherwise use this document in any way they see fit to support judicial education and to further the efficient administration of justice.
+1 Last revised 10/1/19.
+The California Judicial Council and its staff, CJER, the California Judges' Association, all trial courts, the National Judicial College, the National Center for State Courts, and the NYU School of Law Civil Jury Project are all hereby authorized to reproduce, electronically distribute, or otherwise use this document in any way they see fit to support judicial and legal education and to further the efficient administration of justice.
 Others seeking permission should contact Judge Mattice at mcmattice@solano.courts.ca.gov.
 All comments and suggestions about this List are welcome.